|Tim Roufs||extended search|

 That's the way we live.
 We live that.
 Almost what we think comes true, if we're deep enough on it.

-Maybe, maybe you take this now, but this doesn't stop.
-This does good as long as you carry it.
-The heavier you take this, the more you get braver.
+Maybe, maybe you take a weasel hide now, at a certain point in time, but it doesn't stop here.
+A weasel hide does good as long as you carry it.
+The heavier you take it, the more you get braver.
 When you take it, that's when you'll have braveness in you.
-After awhile you don't care for anything else but the Great.
-This hide here will do that to you.
+After a while you don't care for anything else but the Great.
+A weasel hide will do that to you.

 It's the same thing when you carry that hide.
 All this happens when you carry that hide.
 Don't swear with that on you.
 It's the same thing.
 Watch your life!
 Be alert!
 And when you speak to your weasel, you'll be heard.
 That power's there.